Are Freight Brokers Liable for Cargo Claims? What Shippers Should Know

 Carmack Amendment Exception #4: Public Authority

-Carmack Amendment Exception #5: The Inherent Vice or Nature of Goods Transported
+Carmack Amendment Exception #5: Inherent Vice or Nature of Goods Transported

 How Does a Brokered Carrier Pay Cargo Claims?

-To do this, freight brokers make certain that carriers hold $100,000 of cargo insurance — at a minimum.
-And, for the majority of shipments, this amount of coverage is sufficient to amend any potential mishaps.
+Brokered carriers should hold a minimum of $100,000 of cargo insurance.
+For the majority of shipments, this amount of coverage is sufficient to amend any potential mishaps.

 Good freight brokers hold a high level of knowledge on carrier insurance requirements and the process of securing a rider.
 And, when needed, these brokers are able to lend their expertise to ensure that all necessary coverage is secured.